idzan/web-2021-reloaded/privacy.md

 ## Can we see your code and use it on our site?

 Yes, yes you can.
-And I highly recommend it to check source code on owner’s [private GitHub account](https://github.com/idzan){:.link__external}.
+And I highly recommend it to check source code on owner’s [private GitHub account](https://github.com/idzan){:.link__external}{:rel="noopener noreferrer"}{:target="blank"}.
 All code is documented and is readable without any discrepancies which might be unreadable.
 If you want help with source code which is used, you can contact owner trough email or Social Media Accounts which can be found on Contact page.

 ## What are your rights with respect to personal data?